adonisjs/v6-docs/content/docs/http/assets_bundling.md

 The setup process creates two configuration files.
 The `vite.config.js` file is used to configure the Vite bundler, and `config/vite.ts` is used by AdonisJS on the backend.

 ### Vite config file
 The `vite.config.js` file is a regular configuration file used by Vite.
 Per your project requirements, you can install and register additional Vite plugins inside this file.
-We will cover some popular setups later in this guide.

 By default, the `vite.config.js` file uses the AdonisJS plugin, which accepts the following options.